Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Introduction

 An intriguing scenario would arise if such gapless fermionic excitations naturally emerge precisely at the QCP instead of being existent from the outset.
 For example, the deconfined Mott transition is associated with the emergence of a gapless spin liquid state with a spinon Fermi surface representative of neutral spin-$1/2$ quasi-particles while the charge excitations are gapped\cite{senthil2004deconfined}.
 Disorder induced power-law gaps have also been observed across an insulator-metal Mott transition~\cite{wang2018disorder}.
 Identifying new models and the underlying universality classes will broaden our current understanding of QPTs beyond the Landau-Ginzburg-Wilson framework.
 Particularly enlightening would be the expansion of this class of local QPTs representing metal-insulator transitions, across naturally occurring lattice settings to aid experimental verification.
 In principle, the paramagnetic metal to paramagnetic insulator Mott transition could represent such fermionic criticality via the emergence of scale invariant power law spectra~\cite{Imada_MIT_QCP,Vojta_pseudogap_HM,imada1998metal}.
 However, as shown in a recent study a strictly power law spectrum down to zero temperature has not been observed in the plain vanilla Hubbard model~\cite{Vojta_pseudogap_HM}.
 Concomitantly, the critical nature of the Mott transition is indeed observable, but only beyond a typical finite temperature scale~\cite{vuvcivcevic2013finite}.
 A recent experiment on M\"oire lattice also demonstrated a continuous Mott transition ~\cite{li2021continuous}.
 Theoretically, a strictly zero temperature, continuous Mott transition was indeed observed in a three orbital lattice model consisting of a localised, flat band of interacting ($f$) electrons hybridising with two independent bands of itinerant electrons ($c$)\cite{sen2016quantum}.
 This model has recently been studied in other contexts and can also be viewed as a modified periodic Anderson model in a layered configuration~\cite{hu2017effects,dos2020superconducting,yang2019degenerate}.

-In this Letter, we revisit this model in more detail by analysing its critical signatures at non-zero temperatures.
+In this work, we revisit this model to analyse the signatures of quantum criticality at non-zero temperatures.
 We demonstrate the pristine nature of a continuous Mott transition in this model within dynamical mean field theory (DMFT)~\cite{dmft_rmp} using numerically exact continuous time quantum Monte Carlo method~\cite{seth2016triqs, werner2006continuous,werner2006hybridization,gull2008continuous,boehnke2011orthogonal,boehnke2015susceptibilities,CTQMC_review}.
 The QPT occurs as the quasiparticle excitations continuously evolve into non-Fermi liquid and critical gapless states manifested in the form of a power law spectrum down to the lowest energy scales.
 Specifically, the critical spectra represent emergent soft-gap Anderson models with a characteristic exponent for the soft-gap density of states.
 Interestingly, this exponent is independent of temperature over a given QCP, but is non-universal, and varies over the line of quantum critical points.

+The paper is organised as follows: the model and method is presented in Section~\ref{sec:model} followed by Results and Discussions in Section~\ref{sec:results}.
+Here we identify the quantum critical points and demonstrate the presence of an isosbestic exponent and quantum criticality through the analysis of the low frequency form of the self-energy.
+We also relate these observations to an emergent soft-gap density of states and hybridization function at the QCP.
+In Section~\ref{sec:outlook}, we conclude and discuss some future directions.